YOU ARE ABOUT TO LEAVE

 Another part of the study reflects the responses of 300 healthcare providers who were asked to consider their patients who are stable on treatment with an undetectable viral load (<50 copies/mL of blood).

-Use these findings to help you and your doctor talk about and set your NEW GOAL.
+Use the findings above to help you and your doctor talk about and set your NEW GOAL.

 Find HIV resources in your area.